Wizarding in the Wild West

 Why A New School?

 The founding of Masters Mortimer and Benjamin Blackburn's School for the Alchemical Arts is a curious thing to consider.
-The Blackburn Academy of the Magical Arts has had a long and useful history in the world of witches and wizards in the West.
+The Blackburn Academy of the Magical Arts had a long and useful history in the world of witches and wizards in the West.
+But eventually the time came that it needed to be improved upon.

 It was important to the Blackburns that their educational approach incorporate a wider interpretation of what they term to be "magic."